History of the Montreal Canadiens: 1946–1967: The Original Six

 The following day, Richard went on a French-language Montreal radio station to ask the fans to stop rioting and instead to support the Canadiens in the playoffs.
 He also said he would accept his punishment and return the following year to win the Cup.
 While the Canadiens were defeated in the 1955 Stanley Cup Finals, Richard led Montreal to the 1956 Stanley Cup as he promised.

 The 1955–56 season was the first as head coach for Toe Blake, who was hired to help control Richard's temper.
-The 1956 victory began an unprecedented streak of five consecutive Stanley Cups for the Canadiens from 1956 to 1960; the 1960 final was Montreal's tenth consecutive appearance in the championship series.
+The 1956 victory began an unprecedented streak of five consecutive Stanley Cups for the Canadiens from 1956 to 1960; the 1960 Stanley Cup Finals was Montreal's tenth consecutive appearance in the championship series.
 Richard, the first player to score 500 career goals in NHL history, retired in 1960 with 544 career goals and was elected to the Hockey Hall of Fame in 1961.
 The customary three-year waiting period was waived in honour of his accomplishments.